FAQs

 What is a location type?

-Our extended list includes IATI location types that are useful for international development, as well as additional types relevant to all sectors.
-197 new project location types have been created.
-These include for example, Capacity Development/Training or Voucher Schemes, which cannot be plotted based on any physical features on a map, but can be defined by underlying areas in which these types of projects operate.
-By extension, location types can be defined as project output- or intervention-related types of physical locations or areas.
+Our updated list of 224 IATI location types cover all sectors of international aid and development: 32 location types were taken unchanged from the original IATI list (i.e. bridge), 14 location types were changed slightly (i.e. from “water pumping station” to “water pump” keeping its code) and 178 new project location types have been created.
+These include for example, immaterial location types “capacity development / training” or “voucher(s) (system) distributrion area”, which cannot be plotted based on any physical features on a map, but can be defined by their target area.
 Please refer to the list of location types in the Excel template or in the json model for more information.

 Are Project Locations confidential?